David Leinweber

 David Leinweber heads the Lawrence Berkeley National Laboratory Computational Research Division's Center for Innovative Financial Technology, created to help build a bridge between the computational science and financial markets communities.

 He was a Haas Fellow in Finance at the University of California, Berkeley, from 2008-2010.

+Early life and education

 Dr. Leinweber graduated from MIT, in physics and computer science.
 He also has a Ph.D. in Applied Mathematics from Harvard University.
 He came to Harvard planning to study computer graphics, but discovered that the computer graphics courses there were no longer being taught; his "de facto advisor", Harry R. Lewis, encouraged him to study more broadly, and he ended up taking financial mathematics courses from the Harvard Business School.
 Later, Lewis's connections with the RAND Corporation helped him find a place there as his first post-graduate employer.